 - Shopify Plus: pricing varies depending on requirements

-Irrespectively of the size of your store, you'll definitely want to take use of several of them.
+Irrespectively of the size of your store, you'll definitely want to make use of several of them.
 In addition to providing you with more marketing/promotion tools (which would be useful for Shopify), the extensions can also help you manage and automate lost of routine day-to-day administrative tasks.

-Note, however, that some of the add-ons will add to your monthly bill, since quite several of them are paid.
+Note, however, that some of the add-ons will add to your monthly bill since several of them are paid.

 When it comes to transaction fees, there's nowhere you can hide if using Shopify.
-Depending what plan you are, you'll have to pay from 2% for “lite” to 0.5% for “unlimited” from every transaction performed in your store.
-You may, however, avoid that if you use their Stripe powered 'Shopify Payments' option, but it's currently available in the US, UK and Canada only.
+Depending on what plan you are, you'll have to pay from 2% for the Lite plan to 0.5% for Unlimited from every transaction performed in your store.
+You may, however, avoid that if you use their Stripe powered 'Shopify Payments' option, but it's currently available in the US, UK, and Canada only.

 On the other hand, Bigcommerce doesn't impose any additional fees at all expect of credit card processing fees (typical for EVERY shopping cart).

-So, now you face one more decision.
-Should you chose Bigcommerce or Shopify?
-Consider all the advantages and disadvantages and make your own choice.
-If you are already running an Internet store and have decided to migrate Bigсommerce to Shopify or visa verse Shopify to Bigсommerce remember that this process can be really easy with Cart2Cart.
+To consider all the advantages and disadvantages of these eCommerce solutions and make the right-your-size decision - take advantage of the free trial that the platforms provide users with.
+If you are already running an online store and have decided to migrate BigCommerce to Shopify or visa verse Shopify to BigCommerce remember that this process can be really easy with Cart2Cart.